Watari (manga): Adaptation

+Following the film's release, Toei planned to develop the property into a television series.
+The television project was abandoned after Shirato objected to the film's treatment of his work and declined to authorize the proposed continuation.
+Toei subsequently replaced the project with a new ninja television series based on the work of Mitsuteru Yokoyama.
+This resulted in Kamen no Ninja Akakage, which premiered on Fuji Television on April 5, 1967, and ran until March 27, 1968.
+Although it was not an adaptation of Watari, the production was directly connected to the abandoned television project, and Yoshinobu Kaneko, who had played Watari in the film, subsequently appeared as Aokage in Kamen no Ninja Akakage.

+A home-video edition of Watari Ninja Boy was released by Toei Video on DVD on November 21, 2004.
+The release carried the catalog number DSTD-02364 and presented the 1966 theatrical film in a 16:9 letterboxed format.

 Production

 The film was directed by Sadao Funatoko, who shot the film version of The Samurai at Toei Kyoto in 1964, it was written by Shunichi Nishimura and Masaru Igami, who were responsible for the setting and script of The Samurai.
 Kaneko Yoshinobu, who plays the role Watari, was a big fan of the original manga, and was in Kyoto at the time of filming The Secret of the Urn, when he heard that Watari was being adapted into a film by Toei Company, he wanted to be in film.
 Kaneko had only intended to play a supporting role, but was chosen as the lead.
 Filming lasted three months, so Kaneko lived in Toei's women's dormitory during the filming period with her mother.
 The film was produced with ¥66.54 million, it was the second most expensive film in the second half of 1965 and the first half of 1966 after Miyamoto Musashi: Ganryû-jima no kettô with ¥79.66 million.